-ron shelton: making art from the everyday
+ron shelton: making art from everyday plastics

 There are those who wait for things to happen and those who make things happen.
 The latter applies to a local plastics artist/teacher/hat maker with international ties – Ron Shelton.